 b.
 Teaching.
-Effectiveness in teaching is another essential component in the tenure decision process.
-Teaching in the College of Marine Science includes both (a) formal classroom instruction and (b) mentoring individual graduate students and postdoctoral scientists in research design, implementation (data acquisition), interpretation of results, and scientific communication (oral and written) of outcomes.
+Effectiveness and excellence in teaching is another essential component in the tenure-decision process.
+Teaching in the College of Marine Science includes both (a) formal graduate classroom instruction and (b) mentoring individual graduate students and postdoctoral scientists in research design, implementation (data acquisition), interpretation of results, and scientific communication (oral and written) of outcomes.
 Teaching in the CMS extends not only to graduate students, but also to post-doctoral associates, visiting researchers and undergraduate interns.
-Most of our formal courses will be at the graduate level, but consistent with our strategic plan, undergraduate courses that enhance the university mission are also valued.
+Although undergraduate instruction is not required, undergraduate teaching and research experiences that enhance the university mission are also considered positively.
 Teaching outside of the classroom at CMS includes, quite importantly, mentoring efforts during research expeditions and other field work.

-The CMS expects its faculty members to teach high caliber graduate level courses in their specialty and to participate in teaching of college core courses.
-In addition to teaching contributions in core courses, it is expected that, on average, one specialty course will be taught per year.
+The CMS expects its faculty members to teach high caliber graduate-level courses in their specialty and to participate in teaching of college core courses as appropriate.
+It is expected that, on average, one specialty course will be taught per year.
 Evaluation of formal classroom teaching is generally accomplished via the detailed instructor evaluations that CMS students fill out at the end of each formal course.
 As a benchmark for success, it is desirable that tenure applicants strive to match the overall CMS performance average, which is predominantly established by the more numerous and experienced, tenured members of the faculty.
 Such attainment would be regarded as a very strong performance by the tenure applicant.

 The ultimate outcome of successful student mentoring in the CMS is a successful MS or PhD defense, and accompanying peer-reviewed, student-authored publications.
-It is expected that a tenure applicant will have graduated at least one student prior to the tenure review process and have other students in progress working toward their degrees.
+It is expected that a tenure applicant will have graduated at least one student prior to the tenure-review process and have other students in progress working toward their degrees.
 Because peer-reviewed publication may occur subsequent to a student's graduation, the most effective evaluation of the tenure applicant's success in mentoring outside the classroom is likely to be the quality of student thesis and dissertation defenses as viewed by CMS faculty in attendance.
 Other cogent forms of mentoring success can be found in the form of student awards for poster and oral presentations, both within CMS and at national and international meetings.

 c.
 Service.
-Substantive contributions are expected of tenure-seeking CMS faculty in the areas of professional service, community service, and University service.
-As noted in the University tenure and promotion guidelines, excellence in service involves consideration of both extent of service and quality of service, and activities should be consistent with the missions of CMS and the University.
+Substantive contributions are expected of tenure-seeking CMS faculty in the areas of professional service, university service and community service.
+As noted in the USF

+Tenure and Promotion Guidelines, excellence in service involves consideration of both extent of service and quality of service, and activities should be consistent with the missions of CMS and USF.
 Professional service can consist of contributions to professional organizations on the local, regional, national and international level.
 National and international service contributions are especially desirable.
-Public and University service activities associated with good citizenship, while valued, are not considered as integral parts of the tenure and promotion evaluation processes.
+Public and university service activities associated with good citizenship, while valued, are not considered as integral parts of the tenure and promotion evaluation processes.
 Service in all categories should involve a faculty member's core professional expertise.
 Forms of community engagement that directly support a faculty member's teaching, research and creative/scholarly work may be most appropriately considered as faculty assignments in support of teaching or research and scholarly activity.